Thais mourn dozens, mainly kids, killed in day care attack

 Last month, a clerk shot co-workers at Thailand’s Army War College in Bangkok, killing two and wounding another before he was arrested.

-Associated Press writers Chalida Ekvitthayavechnukul, Elaine Kurtenbach and Grant Peck in Bangkok and Kim Tong-hyung in Seoul, South Korea, contributed to this report.
+Associated Press writers Chalida Ekvitthayavechnukul and Grant Peck in Bangkok and Kim Tong-hyung in Seoul, South Korea, contributed to this report.

 See more AP Asia-Pacific coverage at https://apnews.com/hub/asia-pacific